 Developmental editing allows me to continue that broad exploration, far beyond what I could ever research myself, while helping others shape and share their ideas and experiences.
 It truly does not get any better.

-What I love most is watching a piece of writing find its form.
+What I love most is watching a piece of writing, a film, or project design find its form.
 I feel a particular excitement when a story or argument begins to emerge and the author’s voice becomes clearer with each round of edits.

 The early stages of developmental editing can feel like wading through mud in a dense forest, when progress is slow and the destination uncertain.
 With each exchange, the path begins to open, the ground firms, light filters in, and the direction becomes clear.
 That moment of clarity is the magic that keeps me hooked.